fridgemagnet3/uip/README.md

 ![PXL_20250628_084356960_crop](https://github.com/user-attachments/assets/f238efca-10fe-4435-bc4a-8e5f753ece88)

-And a DNS resolver and webclient applications.
+along with a DNS resolver and webclient application.
 The webclient demo configuration can be used to (optionally) perform a DNS lookup, then download a bitmap:

 ![PXL_20250723_180706459_crop](https://github.com/user-attachments/assets/bd8b3532-e7ea-4a8b-a1cc-5ebdae2ba70f)